derekmerck/PERSEUS/README.md

 ## Usage

-1. Install and configure a log server, such as Splunk (configuration directions below).
+1. Install and configure a central log server, such as [Splunk](http://www.splunk.com).
+Regular expressions for extracting timestamps and field names from the alarm, numeric, and waveform logs are provided.
-2. Install the monitor parser and waveform analyzer on each client machine
+2. Install the monitor parser and waveform analyzer on each client machine.
 3. Install an appropriate log forwarder on each client machine.
 Setup each client with a separate host name that will be used in the zone descriptions.
 The log forwarder should ship alarms, numerics, and waveform quality logs to the log server.
-4. Install PERSEUS Dispatch and dependencies on a central server
+4. Install PERSEUS Dispatch and dependencies on the central server.
-5. Modify the config.yaml file to represent the local rules, zone topology, and alert roles
+5. Modify the config.yaml file to represent the local rules, zone topology, and alert roles.
-6. Set your log server and messenger relay credentials (i.e., a gmail account, twilio auth, or slack url) as environment variables or using a `shadow.yaml` file
+6. Set your log server and messenger relay credentials (i.e., a gmail account, twilio auth, or slack url) as environment variables or using a `shadow.yaml` file.
-7. Run PERSEUS Dispatch
+7. Run PERSEUS Dispatch.

 ```bash
 $ python -m PERSEUS